Prerequisites

 figure52

 Figure 52.
 A summary of the tblastn search is shown at the top of the results page.
-The D. melanogaster CDS-1 query (Rheb:1_9834_0) is 16 amino acids in length and the program searched 201,000 translated nucleotides of the NC_052530 scaffold in D. yakuba to find a match for the 16 amino acids in CDS-1 of D. melanogaster.
+The D. melanogaster CDS-1 query (Rheb:1_9812_0) is 16 amino acids in length and the program searched 201,000 translated nucleotides of the NC_052530 scaffold in D. yakuba to find a match for the 16 amino acids in CDS-1 of D. melanogaster.

-You may find it helpful to download your BLAST results in case you need to refer to them later.
-Click on "Download All" and then "Text" in the drop-down menu.
+FYI: You may find it helpful to download your BLAST results in case you need to refer to them later.
+Click on “Download All” and then “Text” in the drop-down menu.

 Figure 53.
 For Your Information — Download BLAST results

-The tblastn results (Figure 52, Figure 53) show a single match (E-value: 1e-06; sequence identity: 93.75%) to CDS-1 (Rheb:1_9834_0).
+The tblastn results (Figure 52, Figure 53) show a single match (E-value: 1e-06; sequence identity: 93.75%) to CDS-1 (Rheb:1_9812_0).

 1. Click on the “Alignments” tab to view the corresponding tblastn alignment (Figure 54).